dummy-ilh/MINE/Regression/LR/Ch15_Variable_Selection_Overfitting.md

 Every fit statistic used so far — $R^2$, $SSE$, even the AIC/BIC/$C_p$ criteria from Chapter 14 — is computed **on the same data used to fit the model.** This is called **in-sample** performance, and it has a fundamental, unavoidable optimism problem: a model has, in some sense, already "seen the answers" for every point it's being judged on. **Out-of-sample** performance — how well the model predicts data it never saw during fitting — is what actually matters for real-world use, and it can look meaningfully worse than in-sample statistics suggest.
 This gap between in-sample and out-of-sample performance **is overfitting**, and this chapter builds the tools to measure it honestly.

 **Plain-language framing before anything else:** imagine grading a student using the exact same questions they used to study from.
 Of course they'll do well — they've already seen the answers.
 That's exactly the problem with judging a model using the same data it was fit on: $R^2$ and SSE are like grading a student on their own study sheet.
 What you actually want to know is how the model performs on *new* questions it's never seen — and that's a fundamentally different, usually less flattering, number.
 This chapter is about honestly measuring that gap.

+**A real-world example of overfitting going wrong in practice, before the math:** in the mid-2010s, a well-known case study involved a model built to predict flu outbreaks from Google search trends ("Google Flu Trends").
+It fit historical data beautifully — high in-sample accuracy.
+But it badly over-predicted real flu seasons for several consecutive years once deployed, because it had latched onto search-term patterns that happened to correlate with flu in the training period but weren't causally reliable going forward.
+This is overfitting at real-world scale: excellent in-sample fit, poor out-of-sample performance, and the gap only became visible once the model faced genuinely new data.

 ---